mohamedashraftaha/EmployeeManagementService/README.md

 - **Unit of Work**: Ensures transactional integrity for database operations.

 ### Authentication & Security
-- **Registration**: Stores the encrypted password (AES) for each user.
+- **Registration**: Stores the hashed password for each user.
 No raw passwords or hashes are stored.
 - **Login**: Decrypts the stored password and compares it to the user input.
 - **JWT**: On successful login, a JWT is issued and must be used for all protected API calls.
 - **Error Handling**: All controllers and services use try-catch for robust error handling and logging.